fionasguo/CompareNet_662finalproj/README.md

 ## Results

-The logs of all experiments are in the log foler.
+The logs of all experiments are in the logs foler.

 The result_summary.xlsx is a spread sheet with all final scores aggregated.